dotlang/language/README.md

     fork: using core,
     join: in future class

-Y - compare and swap, only for numbers
+N - compare and swap, only for numbers
     `bool b = (x ?
 1 -> 2);`

 Y - Hash notation, like array with support for hash literals